 For this concession to apply, you will need one of the following:

-- a Carnet De Passages en Douanes issued by an overseas organisation which has a reciprocal arrangement with the Australian Automobile Association, or
+- a Carnet De Passages en Douanes issued by an overseas organization which has a reciprocal arrangement with the Australian Automobile Association, or

 - a cash or bank security, equal to the amount of duty and GST and, where applicable, LCT otherwise payable.

-To prevent the entry of diseases, noxious weeds and insect pests into Australia, Quarantine inspect all vehicles on arrival and may require them to be properly cleaned.
+To prevent the entry of diseases, noxious weeds and insect pests into Australia, Quarantine inspects all vehicles on arrival and may require them to be properly cleaned.

-This is usually effected by steam cleaning.
+This is usually affected by steam cleaning.
 You should remove all soil and any other matter from your vehicle (including the underside) prior to exportation to Australia.

 It is often cheaper and more convenient to have the car thoroughly cleaned before shipment than after arrival in Australia.
 Vacuuming of the inside, including the boot, washing the outside and steam cleaning underneath is recommended.